Collegiate university: Canada

-In Canada the University of Toronto has a collegiate system for students in the faculty of Arts and Sciences on its St George campus that took form from the mid 19th century, originally modelled after that of Oxford.
+In Canada, the University of Toronto has a collegiate system for students in the Faculty of Arts and Science on its St. George campus that took form from the mid 19th century, originally modelled after that of Oxford.
 Toronto has a mix of independent and dependent colleges, all of which offer academic programmes that are available faculty-wide rather that just to members of that college.
-While all students of the Faculty of Arts and Sciences on the St George campus are members of one of the colleges, students in other undergraduate faculties (Applied Science and Engineering, Architecture, Landscape and Design, Kinesiology and Physical Education, and Music) are only members of colleges if they live in a college residence, and the University of Toronto Mississauga and University of Toronto Scarborough are non-collegiate.
+While all students of the Faculty of Arts and Science on the St. George campus are members of one of the colleges, students in other undergraduate faculties (Applied Science and Engineering, Architecture, Landscape, and Design, Kinesiology and Physical Education, and Music) are only members of colleges if they live in a college residence, and its Mississauga and Scarborough campuses are non-collegiate.

 Trent University in Peterborough, Ontario also has a collegiate model, with five colleges on the Peterborough campus.
 All students are affiliated to a college.